EN

 How Fear Spreads

-During the campaigns for Mexico’s presidential elections 2024, researchers at the Digital Media Observatory analyzed platforms such as Facebook, YouTube, Instagram, TikTok, and X (formerly Twitter), gathering over half a million messages related to any of the three presidential candidates.
+During the campaigns for Mexico’s presidential elections in 2024, researchers at the Digital Media Observatory analyzed platforms such as Facebook, YouTube, Instagram, TikTok, and X (formerly Twitter), gathering over half a million messages related to any of the three presidential candidates.

 Misinformation is an industry that targets various population segments, generating money and resources; it’s a problem that has been studied for years,” he says.